Mill Pond (Halton Region): Rejuvenation project

-Inside Halton (2017) reported that the project to rejuvenate the Mill Pond took place in 2000.
+Inside Halton reported in 2017 that the project to rejuvenate the Mill Pond took place in 2000.
 The aim of the project was to clean the pond from invasive weed Eurasian Watermilfoil and to expand the pond.
 The centerpiece gazebo, popular wedding photography setting, was built in 2001.
+In June 2024, a program of improvements was announced including the rehabilitation of structures such as the weir wall and inlet structure and the implementation of erosion protection between the pond and Garden Lane.

+Recreation

 Hiking and bird watching

-According to AllTrails (2020) Mill Pond is a 2.1 kilometer lightly trafficked loop trail featuring waterfront, flora and fauna and is good for all skill levels.
+According to AllTrails.com (2020), Mill Pond is a 2.1-kilometer, lightly trafficked loop trail featuring waterfront, flora and fauna and is good for all skill levels.
 This comprises a network of trails around the mill pond known as the Jaycee Trail, which includes the Miller’s Walk, Livingston Park Trail and a trestle bridge. primarily used for hiking, walking, nature trips, and bird watching.
 Bird feeding is a popular pastime of the towners that birds get very close to human in the pond.

-Recreational Angling
+Recreational angling

 The mill pond and the north arms of Sixteen mile creek was native to northern pikes.
 During the 1967 Dominion Centennial project, in order to be stocked with trout more than 100 northern pikes were rehomed to Fairy Lake in Acton.
 With newly expanded pond banks and clear water 2,500 speckled trout were introduced, followed by fishing derbies only to find, later, that the pond does not provide suitable habitat to sustain trout.
-According to Conservation Halton (2020) recreational fishing opportunities exist throughout the Sixteen Mile Creek watershed.
+According to Conservation Halton (2020), recreational fishing opportunities exist throughout the Sixteen Mile Creek watershed.
 The Mill Pond, provides excellent angling opportunities for a number of panfish and carp.